Low Porosity Hair

 Also remember moisturizers rich in emollients like shea butter or coconut oil, and humectants: (during the summer) that attract and hold moisture are the best options for low porous hair.

-Remember you'll want to select lighter, liquid based products and oils such as hair milks, grapeseed, sweet almond,
+Remember you'll want to select lighter, liquid based products and oils such as hair milks, grapeseed,

 argan or jojoba oil, that won't leave hair too oily or greasy.